 “Thick horizontal stripes draw the eye across you,” Audree Kate says.
 What you’re really aiming for is to draw the eye up and down, instead—hence our recommendation for vertical stripes.
 Like I said, stripes aren’t my favorite look regardless, so I’m happy to ditch them altogether.

 DON’T: Wear All-Over Busy Prints

-However, we do love a good camouflage, so we’ll probably use this one sparingly (or maybe just avoid it on days when we want to channel Karlie Kloss).
+However, I do love a good camouflage jumpsuit, so I’ll probably use this tip sparingly—or maybe just avoid prints on days when I want to channel Karlie Kloss.

 DON’T: Try Chunky Accessories